-Applies to: Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2
+Applies to: Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-When you install the Azure Information Protection unified labeling client, PowerShell commands are automatically installed.
-This lets you manage the client by running commands that you can put into scripts for automation.
+When you install the Azure Information Protection unified labeling client, PowerShell commands are automatically installed as part of the AzureInformationProtection module, with cmdlets for labeling.

 To use cmdlets with path lengths greater than 260 characters, use the following group policy setting that is available starting Windows 10, version 1607:

 Local Computer Policy > Computer Configuration > Administrative Templates > All Settings > Enable Win32 long paths

 For Windows Server 2016, you can use the same group policy setting when you install the latest Administrative Templates (.admx) for Windows 10.

 For more information, see the Maximum Path Length Limitation section from the Windows 10 developer documentation.